Flexible Resolvers and API's

 • updatePost.bridge.ts

-You can do so by creating a new resolver file and passing the bridge as the second argument to createResolver, where the first argument is your resolver function that contains your business logic:
+You can do so by creating a new resolver file and passing the bridge as the final arg to createResolver at the end.
+The first argument is your resolver function containing your business logic:

 updatePost.resolver.ts